nus-cs2103-AY2021S1/ip/docs/README.md

 - Duke displays the logo after user clear the default sending line "Enter your problems here..." by click send
 - Users can add a specific type of task : todo/event/deadline
 - Users can find a task using part of its description entered
-- Users can make a task as done
+- Users can mark a task as done
 - Users can delete a task
 - Users can list all tasks
 - Users can store all tasks in a local file in the hard disk "duke.txt"